Resources: Legal Resources

 Disability Rights Texas

 Advocacy for disabled people in Texas, including those in some correctional facilities.
 Write for handout: Disability Discrimination in Correctional Facilities, or Suing a Government Entity for an Injury.
+To request legal advocacy services, call 1-800-252-9108.
 Only serves people in Texas.

 Legal Resources